Skip to main content

 Tips to boost your super with carry forward contributions

-When your employer pays 11.5% of your salary into your super fund, it’s called a concessional contribution.
-Instead of paying your full marginal tax rate on the contribution, you only pay 15%.
+When your employer pays a percentage of your salary into your super fund, it’s called a concessional contribution.
+Instead of paying your full marginal tax rate on the contribution, it’s generally taxed at 15% in your super fund.
+If you have a very large super balance, tax concessions on earnings may be lower from 1 July 2026.
+The Australian Tax Office (ATO) has the detail.

-This tax concession is one of the things that makes super such a great investment, but of course there’s a catch: you can only put up to a certain amount into super each year at this concessional rate.
+This tax concession is one of the things that can make super a great investment, but of course there’s a catch: you can only put up to a certain amount into super each year at this concessional rate.

 Not always reaching the concessional contributions cap?

 Have a look at your super contributions over the last five years.
-If you haven’t reached the cap in any year, then you can contribute some or all the difference as a voluntary contribution this year and still get the concessional tax rate.
+If you haven’t reached the cap in any year, you may be able to contribute some or all the difference as a voluntary contribution this year and still get the concessional tax rate.

-This is called a carry-forward contribution, and it’s a great way to boost your super.
+This is called a carry-forward contribution, and it could be a great way to boost your super.

 Am I eligible for carry-forward contributions?